iotaledger/bee-rfcs/text/0000-chronicle-module/0000-chronicle-module.md

 - Is TTL range needed to be modified?
 - Should the runtime details be separated to different RFCs?
+- How do we guarantee/verify that all txs are collected in Chronicle nodes?
+(Subscribe redundant IOTA nodes?)
+- Do we need extra mechanism to verify that no txs are lost?
+- How do we detect that some txs are lost?
+- How do we recollect the lost txs when exceptions occur (e.g., zmq disconnected)
 - [Options] Which option do you prefer, notifications-based with channel per thread or iteration-like with channel per actor?
 - [Executor] Should we implement the actor (top level of a future) using async block, or implementing a custom futures?
 - [Reactor] What syscalls we should apply?